Rachel Hess, M.S., Postpartum Doula and Trainer

 As a trainer and facilitator I work to create a safe learning environment while also challenging folks to examine their assumptions and practices.
 My goal is that everyone I work with leaves feeling enlightened and empowered to focus on the work that needs to be done in our field.
 I believe that with the right support and training, we can ensure that culturally humble care is provided to all parents, at every stage of their parenting journey.

 Rachel Hess is a CAPPA Trained Postpartum Doula deeply committed to improving the lives of children and families in the greater Boston area.
 She works individually with new families, leads parent support groups and is an experienced trainer and facilitator within the perinatal community.
 She has presented on the topic of supporting LGBQ/T families for the Partners in Perinatal Health Conference and for the Boston Association of Childbirth Educators.
 Her article “Supporting LGBTQ Families: Tips for Doulas” is available in the collection Round the Circle.
 Previous work includes supporting new families at Isis Parenting and Mama and Me.
 Rachel holds a MS from Wheelock College and a BA from Oberlin College.
-She lives in Jamaica Plain with her wife and two daughters.
+She lives in Roslindale with her two children.